 Negotiating with Insurance Companies

-Who pays for your damages—your insurance company or the other driver—will depend upon a variety of circumstances, including who was at fault at the type of insurance that you have.
+Who pays for your damages—your insurance company or the other driver—will depend upon a variety of circumstances, including who was at fault and the type of insurance that you have.
 Regardless, however, having an attorney on your side that can handle negotiations can be a relief.

 Often, insurance companies will attempt to offer accident victims settlement amounts that are far too small to cover adequate damages.
 If the number is large, it can be tempting to accept, even when it’s lower than it should be.
 To avoid a situation like this from occurring, the advice and negotiating skills of an attorney are very helpful.